sdkuker/RealmWeb/readme.txt

 Change log

 Version 2023-G (deployed 07/XX/23)
 1) Added the player associated with the characters on the combat round view.
-Added a player drop down box so that only the characters for that player would be shown (along with an 'all players' default value).
+Also grouped the characters for each player together by changing the comparator on the collection.

 Version 2023-F (deployed 06/05/23)
 1) Rounded the total defensive bonus value to the nearest integer.